Automattic/wp-calypso/test/e2e/docs/style_guide.md

 ### Extract repetitive selectors

-While defining one-off selectors within a code block is acceptable, if the same selector is used more than twice, move the selector into the `selectors` object:
+While one-off selectors within a code block is acceptable, if the same selector is used more than twice, move the selector into the `selectors` object:

 **Avoid**: